HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 - At the top end we see that for the "PWA sites", at least 10% score the maximum (100) score for PWA.
 When looking at "All sites" the 75th and 90th percentile reach a value of, at most, 50.
 - Taking a look at the lower end of the chart, 90% of "PWA sites" have a Lighthouse PWA score of, at least 50, compared to 25 when we look across all sites.

 Once again, the difference between both groups is expected, as "PWA sites" are naturally prone to pass the PWA-specific requirements more often than "All sites".
 In any case, the median score of 83 for PWA sites, suggests that a good portion of PWA developers are aligned with best practices.

 ## Service worker libraries

-Service workers can use libraries to take care of common tasks, functionalities and best practices (e.g. to implement caching techniques, push notifications, etc).
+Service workers can use libraries to take care of common tasks, functionalities and best practices (e.g. to implement caching techniques, push notifications, etc.).
 The most common way of doing this is by using <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts">importScripts()</a>, which is the way of importing javascript libraries in workers.
 In other cases, build tools can also inject the code of libraries directly into service workers at build time.

 Take into account that not all libraries can be used in worker contexts.
 Workers don't have access to the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Window">Window</a>, and therefore, the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Document">Document</a> object,  and have limited access to browser APIs.
 For that reason, service worker libraries are specifically designed to be used in these contexts.